cobbzilla/mobiletto/README.md

 The adversary would not know the names of the directories/files unless they also knew your encryption key or had otherwise successfully cracked the encryption.
 All bets are off then!

+# File metadata
+The `metadata` command returns metadata about a single filesystem entry.
+Likewise, the return value from the `list` command is an array of metadata objects.

+A metadata object looks like this:

+    {
+      "name": "fully/qualified/path/to/file",
+      "type": "entry-type",
+      "size": size-in-bytes,
+      "ctime": creation-time-epoch-millis,
+      "mtime": modification-time-epoch-millis
+    }

+The `type` property can be `file`, `dir`, `link`, or `special`.

+Depending on the type of driver, a `list` command may not return all fields.
+The `name` and `type` properties should always be present.
+A subsequent `metadata` command should return all available properties.

+# Key rotation
+Create a mobiletto with your new key, then mirror the old data into it:

+    const storage = require('mobiletto')

+    const oldEncryption = { key: .... }
+    const oldStorage = await storage.connect('s3', aws_key, aws_secret, {bucket: 'bk', region: 'us-east-1'}, oldEncryption)

+    const newEncryption = { key: .... }
+    const newStorage = await storage.connect('s3', aws_key, aws_secret, {bucket: 'zz', region: 'us-east-1'}, newEncryption)

+    newStorage.mirror(oldStorage) // if oldStorage is very large, this may take a looooooong time...

 # Driver Interface
 A driver is any JS file that exports a 'storageClient' function with this signature: